daharper/TicTacToe/README.md

 You select a player by clicking on the button with their name, located below the board.

-**Note**: If you play against Sima Yi there may be a one second delay betwen moves - at some point I'll add a busy indicator.
-Boris seems to perform almost as well as Sima Yi without any delay.
+**Note**: If you play against Sima Yi there may be a one slight delay betwen moves.

 There is a console application included in the solution which randomly pits computer players against each other.